OwlWilderness/se-2/README.md

 </button>
 ```

-This example sends a transaction to the `YourContract` smart contract to call the `setGreeting` function with the arguments passed in `args`.
+This example sends a transaction to the `YourGnosticContract` smart contract to call the `setGreeting` function with the arguments passed in `args`.
 The `writeAsync` function sends the transaction to the smart contract, and the `isLoading` and `isMining` properties indicate whether the transaction is currently being processed by the network.

 ### useScaffoldEventSubscriber: